From Escapism to Realism: Manifesting Universes with Mathematical Objects

 Fully-homomorphic encryption allows computation over a single source of private data without leaking the data or the output of the computation.
 Multi-party computation allows computation over multiple sources of private data without leaking the data but revealing the output of the computation. zkSNARKs prove correct execution of a computation on inputs kept private by the computer's owner.
 Witness encryption encrypts a message that can only be decrypted with a proof of a specific computation.
 Obfuscation allows a party to execute encrypted computation and produce correct outputs without seeing inputs or even the program.
 From gubsheep's 2024 essay, Programmable Cryptography

-As shown in Figure 7, idealized mathematical objects operate as immutable laws existing independently of authority.
-Users would collectively run, upgrade, and scale the resulting cyberspace themselves, with every action becoming a permanent, objectively verifiable record that permissionlessly connects with their broader lives.
-Cyberspaces would transition from escapist diversions to enriching expansions of reality.
+In contrast, instantiated mathematical objects operate as immutable laws existing independently of authority.
+If used to construct a cyberspace, users would collectively run, upgrade, and scale it themselves.
+All user actions become permanent, objectively verifiable records that permissionlessly connect with their broader lives.
+As mathematical cyberspaces advance towards manifesting objectively real, sensorially equivalent, and infinitely imaginable universes... cyberspaces evolve from escapist diversions to enriching expansions of reality.